 Keep cooking areas clean.

 It is important to keep your grill and grilling instruments clean.
 All it takes is water, soap and paper towels.
-When preparing food, separate raw meat and vegetables by using different cutting boards to avoid cross contamination.
+When preparing food, separate raw meat and vegetables by using different cutting boards to avoid cross-contamination.
+A quick cleanup before and after grilling is a simple way to keep guests safe while dining.

 Meat is not the only food that can be grilled.
 Grilling vegetables has become popular as a part of a healthy, balanced diet.
 Grilled veggies make for great sides to the classic burgers and steaks, and allows vegetarians and vegans to enjoy the barbecue fun!
 It also gives the vegetables a much-loved charred flavor that reminds you of summer.